ABOUT DESTON NOKES

 Forming Nokes Communications

-In 2000, following a dull night waiting for the sky to fall on Y2K, he departed NW Natural and started Nokes Communications, where he works as a copywriter, editor, and public relations consultant for a variety of public and private entities.
+In 2000, he started Nokes Communications, where he works as a copywriter, editor, and public relations consultant for a variety of public and private entities.

-Deston also works as a freelance journalist and travel feature writer, which takes him to destinations around the globe.
+Deston worked as a freelance journalist and travel feature writer, which took him to destinations around the globe.
 His articles have been published in Travel + Leisure, Bon Appétit, Alaska Airlines Beyond, CityPASS, The Oregonian and other publications.